kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 During the execution of a release, all automated end-to-end test scenarios are validated.
 If any scenario fails, the release process automatically stops and no release is possible.

-The Release Manager notifies the Kyma community on a public Slack channel that the release candidate is available, requesting the community to validate it and provide their short-term feedback.
-The deadline for the feedback depends on the release type.
-Ideally, the final release is the same as the last release candidate, avoiding any additional changes.
-If there are release-related issues identified, the Release Manager decides if they are blockers for the release.
+The Release Manager notifies the Kyma community on the public **release** Slack channel when a release candidate is available, at which time the community can validate it and provide their feedback.
+If there are release-related issues identified, the Release Manager decides if any of them is a blocker for the release.

 ### Release publishing